aristanetworks/anta/docs/faq.md

     !!! info "Device Connection Limits"

         Each device is limited to a maximum of **100** concurrent connections.
-This means that, even if ANTA schedules a high number of tests, each device will only attempt to open up to 100 connections at a time.
-Furthermore, Arista EOS eAPI is inherently protected against overload and is designed to handle high connection volumes safely.
+This means that, even if ANTA schedules a high number of tests, it will only attempt to open up to 100 connections at a time towards each device.

-    ANTA also offers several test scheduling strategies to optimize test execution, particularly relevant when the total number of tests exceeds the maximum concurrency limit.
+    ANTA offers several test scheduling strategies to optimize test execution, which is particularly relevant when the total number of tests exceeds the maximum concurrency limit.
 It is configurable via the `ANTA_SCHEDULING_STRATEGY` environment variable (default is `round-robin`), along with `ANTA_SCHEDULING_TESTS_PER_DEVICE` (default is **100**) for the `device-by-count` strategy:

     - **Round-robin (`round-robin`)**: Distributes tests evenly across devices.
 This is generally suitable for small to medium-sized (around 200 devices) fabrics but can open many simultaneous connections.
     - **Device-by-Device (`device-by-device`)**: Executes all tests for one device before moving on to the next, which may help reduce peak concurrent connections.
     - **Device-by-Count (`device-by-count`)**: Limits the number of tests scheduled per device in each round.
 This provides finer control in larger environments where opening too many connections simultaneously might exceed system limits.

+    !!! tip
-    **Recommendation:** If you're running ANTA on a large fabric or encounter issues related to resource limits, considering tuning these settings.
+        If you run ANTA on a large fabric or encounter issues related to resource limits, consider tuning these settings.
         Test different configurations to find the optimal balance for your system.

 ## `Timeout` error in the logs